geotools/geotools/docs/user/library/metadata/range.rst

 Range
 -----

 GeoTools inlcudes a **Range** class to represent a numeric, or value, range.
-This is handy when expressing scales a dataset is useful for.
+This is handy when expressing scales a data set is useful for.

 .. literalinclude:: /../src/main/java/org/geotools/metadata/MetadataExamples.java
    :language: java